Cytnx-dev/Cytnx/Readme.md

 ## Install
+    [Note] Recommend user to use make to install DO NOT USE Cmake.
     1.)
 Set the flags to config the install inside make.inc There are 4 important flags: ICPC_Enable, OMP_Enable, GPU_Enable, MKL_Enable
         * a.
 The default compiler is g++-6.
 Change "GCC" for the compiler on your system.